Marketing Assets for Landing Public Speaking Opportunities

 Why You Need a Speaker Website and What to Include

-• A homepage with a strong headline and call to action
+• A homepage with a strong headline and a clear call to action

-• An about page telling your story, background, and speaking focus
+• An about page with your story, background and speaking focus

-• A speaking page listing signature talks, workshops, and outcomes
+• A speaking page listing your signature presentations, workshops and outcomes

-• Embedded video clips to showcase stage presence
+• Embedded video clips that show your stage presence

 • Testimonials and social proof

-• A contact page with clear next steps
+• A contact page with an obvious next step

 Video Content for Speakers: Show, Don't Just Tell

-Video is the most persuasive marketing asset you can have as a speaker.
-It shows your energy, style, and stage presence in ways text and images can’t.
-Now, this isn’t always easy, especially if your previous events weren’t filmed, or the quality of footage is poor.
-But this is where social media videos become your show reel.
-There really is no excuse not to have footage of you speaking on the internet.
+Video is the most persuasive asset you can have, because a clip of you holding a room beats any bio.
+It shows your energy, your style and your presence in a way text and photos never can.
+This is not always easy if your past events were not filmed or the footage is poor, but that is exactly where your social media videos become your show reel.
+There is no excuse not to have footage of you speaking online, and you do not need a film crew.
+A good webcam such as a Brio 4K, a clear microphone such as a Blue Yeti, and a ring light will get you most of the way there.

 Highlight Reels, Short Clips, and Demo Videos